 Success Story: Charles Robinson

-39-year-old truck driver, Charles Robinson, was preparing a meal in his kitchen one evening after work when he suddenly blacked out.
+39-year-old truck driver from Halifax, Charles Robinson, was preparing a meal in his kitchen one evening after work when he suddenly blacked out.
 He hit his head on the granite countertop before falling to the floor and came to almost an hour later, disoriented and in pain.
 A few weeks after the accident, his seizures began.